Welcome to the

 Ms. Marcie Jarquin, Media Specialist Ms. Kimberly Soles, Media Assistant

 The Diamond Elementary Library Media Program’s mission is to cultivate a collaborative learning environment for enthusiastic and confident lifelong learners.
-We support and compliment Curriculum 2.0, promote reading and the appreciation of literature, and teach the information literacy skills necessary to be responsible and effective users of ideas and information.
+We support and compliment the MCPS curriculum, promote reading and the appreciation of literature, and teach the information literacy skills necessary to be responsible and effective users of ideas and information.

 Kindergarten 1 Book

 Kindergarten and First grade books circulate each week.
 Second-Fifth grade books circulate every two weeks.
 Books are renewable if the student has not finished reading them.

 Please contact Mrs. Jarquin at Marcie_l_Gross@mcpsmd.org if you would like to get the username and password for any of the MCPS/Diamond Elementary databases including: Britannica School, Culturegrams, PebbleGo and PebbleGo Next, PowerKnowledge Life/Earth&Space/Physical Science, SIRS Discoverer, Trueflix, and Tumblebooks.

 Every student at Diamond Elementary School will become a responsible digital citizen who knows how to harness the learning potential of digital media in a 24/7 connected world and do it safely, effectively, ethically, and respectfully.
 Teachers will implement technology-rich lessons that encourage active and project-based learning opportunities for our students to equip them to take ownership of their own learning and prepare them to thrive in the 21st Century. (from Tippin Elementary School, El Paso, TX)

 The following link is to Common Sense Media. www.commonsense.org